-She was excited and soon we saw the Indian women’s team taking the final wicket of the Australian team and thereby giving themselves a chance to win their maiden World Cup.
+She was excited, and soon we saw the Indian women’s team taking the Australian team’s final wicket and thereby giving themselves a chance to win their maiden World Cup.

-Meghna trains with her school friends in the local football team where she is an aspiring goalkeeper.
-She plays cricket occasionally with me and to boast, she shook hands with Rahul Dravid as a 3 and half-year-old (and aptly an autographed bat hangs on her room wall).
+Meghna trains with her school friends in the local football team, where she is an aspiring goalkeeper.
+She occasionally plays cricket with me and boasts; she shook hands with Rahul Dravid as a three and half-year-old (and aptly, an autographed bat hangs on her room wall).

-Instead, I would remember this World Cup as a catalyst, and the large impact these Indian cricketers have had on many people living in India and abroad.
+Instead, I would remember this World Cup as a catalyst and the enormous impact these Indian cricketers have had on many people living in India and abroad.

-The performance of these cricketers in the past weeks has given a much-needed boost and only time will tell how India as a women’s cricketing nation will progress.
+These cricketers’ performance in the past weeks has given a much-needed boost, and only time will tell how India as a women’s cricketing nation will progress.
 It looks promising!

 My gut feeling is that it has already inspired many young girls like Meghna, who can now seriously consider cricket as a career option or as an avenue to express themselves.
 Irrespective of whether they go on to play for the national team, a path has been carved.

-I am disappointed like any other fan to see the team losing, however, looking at a broader picture, the year 2017 will be a defining year in the annals of Indian women’s cricket just like 1983 remains for Indian cricket in general.
+I am disappointed like any other fan to see the team losing; however, looking at a broader picture, the year 2017 will be a defining year in the annals of Indian women’s cricket, just like 1983 remains for Indian cricket general.